Richard Neal: Economy and budget

 On trade policy, Neal has a moderate record, supporting lower trade barriers.
 He voted against the North American Free Trade Agreement (NAFTA) in 1993.
 In 1995 and 2002 he voted against fast track bills that gave the president the authority to negotiate trade deals without amendments by Congress.
-In 2007 he voted in favor of the United States – Peru Trade Promotion Agreement despite some Democratic opposition.
+In 2007 he voted in favor of the Peru–United States Trade Promotion Agreement despite some Democratic opposition.

 Neal is a strong supporter of the Social Security program.
 He moved from the Trade subcommittee to the Social Security subcommittee in 2005 to challenge President George W. Bush's attempts to partially privatize it.
 He pushed a proposal to automatically enroll employees in Individual Retirement Accounts (IRAs), and successfully lobbied President Barack Obama to include it in a proposed 2009 budget outline.

 In February 2019, Neal came under criticism for failing to promptly exercise his authority as Ways and Means Committee chair to subpoena Donald Trump's tax returns.
 Citing a need to build a strong case in a potential lawsuit, Neal delayed taking this step until May 2019.

 In 2019 the House Ways and Means Committee led by Neal passed a bill that would prohibit the IRS from creating a free electronic tax filing system.
 During his 2016 and 2018 campaigns, Neal received $16,000 in contributions from Intuit and H&R Block, two tax preparation companies that have lobbied against the creation of free tax filing systems.

 For his tenure as the chairman of the House Ways and Means Committee in the 116th Congress, Neal earned an "F" grade from the non-partisan Lugar Center's Congressional Oversight Hearing Index.